 These wildlife safaris are undertaken by professional driver guides with the help of park rangers where necessary.
 The national parks in Uganda where wildlife safaris and tours take place include Bwindi Impenetrable National Park and Mgahinga National Park.
+Gorilla treekking tours take place in these two parks where nature and forest walks can also be carried out after gorilla safaris.
 Others are Queen Elizabeth National Park, Kibale National Park, Semuliki Game Reserve, Murchison Falls National Park, Kidepo Valley National Park and Lake Mburo National Park.

 Of course not forgetting Rwenzori National Park and Mount Elgon National Park where climbing or hiking activities take place.
 There is nothing more amazing and thrilling as spotting animals like lions or leopards especially when they are hunting for or having their prey for a meal from a closer range.